Azure-Samples/alz-terraform-sub-vending-demo-with-terraform-cloud-and-github/README.md

 1. Ensure `Apply to specific projects and workspaces` is selected.
 1. Click `Select projects` and select `sub-vend-demo-mgmt`.
 1. Scroll down and repeat the process of clicking `Add variable`, selecting `Environment variable`, filling our the `Key` and `Value` and clicking `Add variable` as follows:
+    1. Check the `Sensitive` box for `TFE_TOKEN`: The Terraform Cloud API Token you created earlier
     1. Check the `Sensitive` box for `GITHUB_TOKEN`: The GitHub PAT you created earlier
     1. `ARM_TENANT_ID`: Your Azure Tenant Id
     1. `ARM_SUBSCRIPTION_ID`: Your Azure Subscription Id (remember this won't be used, but is require by the Terraform provider)